wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

     server="WSO2 WSO2 IS server"
     ```

----

 ## Enable/disable http/https transport

-By default, both the http and https connectors are enabled.
-To disable either the http or https connector, add the corresponding configuration to `<IS-HOME>/repository/conf/deployment.toml` as shown below.
+By default, both the `http` and `https` connectors are enabled.
+To disable either the `http` or `https` connector, add the corresponding configuration to `<IS-HOME>/repository/conf/deployment.toml` as shown below.

 ```toml
 [transport]